No Products in the Cart

 The Consumer Product Safety Commission (CPSC) has created a playground safety handbook that is widely used as a safety resource in the playground industry.
 Check out their Outdoor Home Playground Handbook or the Plublic Playground Safety Handbook that has loads of info and detail.

 Once you've decided what type of playground surfacing to use, the next thing to consider is how to contain it.
 There are a couple different types of playground borders designed specifically to go around the perimeter of the play area and contain loose-fill surfacing material.

 A safety zone is the area under and around the playground equipment where children are expected to fall.
 The safety zone gives children an area free of obstructions and other structures to run around and safely play on the play equipment.
-A 6' safety zone on each side of the play structure is a good rule of thumb; however, there are a few additional recommendations for swings and other play features made by the CPSC.
-Check out their Outdoor Home Playground Handbook for a complete guide on safety zone recommendations.
+Typically you can find the manufactures recommended safety zones in the manual for your swing set.
+You can also check out the CPSC Outdoor Home Playground Handbook for a complete guide on safety zone recommendations.